-The Board's values are to embrace innovation, demonstrate leadership and integrity, and build strong relationships with stakeholders in the management of the reat Barrier R
+The Board's values are to embrace innovation, demonstrate leadership and integrity, and build strong relationships with stakeholders in the management of the Great Barrier Reef.

-In undertaking its role, the Board will act with a view to ensuring the A
+In undertaking its role, the Board will act with a view to ensuring the Authority:

-- continues to provide world-class Marine Park management to protect the Outstanding Universal Value of the Reef - continues to champion the Australian Government's overarching adaptive management approach to address pressures on the Reef - takes an agile, risk-based and outcomes-focused approach to regulating and manage the Reef that supports its resilience and ability to respond.
+- continues to provide world-class Marine Park management to protect the Outstanding Universal Value of the Reef - continues to champion the Australian Government's overarching adaptive management approach to address pressures on the Reef - takes an agile, risk-based and outcomes-focused approach to regulation and management of the Reef that supports its resilience and ability to respond.